Site Selection: Choosing the Best Location

 Long story, but important.
 Choosing the best site for your franchise can be a make-or-break decision.
 After all the hard work researching and choosing a franchise and forking over your franchise fee, it'd be an awful shame to blow it with one bad decision.

 Of course if you had the guidance and support of your franchisor (who wants you to succeed so they can count the royalties each month) this could never happen, right?
-Well, mostly never, but franchisors are not omniscient, and plenty of mistakes have been made around site selection.
+Well, mostly never.
+Franchisors are not omniscient, and plenty of mistakes have been made around site selection.

 The only publication dedicated exclusively to the hottest topic in franchising - Multi-Unit and Multi-Brand Franchisees.